-Images submitted by members to Club competitions may be used for self-promotion of the Club as Low Resolution images on the website for a period of five years or until they leave the Club, unless the member informs the Competition Secretary or Webmaster that they do not want their images used in this way
+Images submitted by members to competitions may be used by the Club in external competitions or on the website for a period of five years unless the member informs the Competition Secretary or Webmaster that they do not want their images used in this way

-There are currently six types of Competition (excluding competitions against other Camera Clubs) held during the current Programme and full details and the Competition Rules are as follows:
+There are currently six types of competition (excluding competitions against other camera clubs) held during the year and full details of our rules are as follows:

-These Competitions are held throughout the season and are made up of four separate Rounds, two of which have a Set Subject, the other two rounds being Open.
+These competitions are held throughout the season and are made up of four separate rounds, two of which may have a Set Subject, the other two rounds being Open.
 Separate competitions are held for colour prints, monochrome prints and digital.

-1. A maximum of 2 colour prints, 2 mono prints and 2 digital projection images from each member can be entered but only the top 2 of each will be included in the ladder scoring.
+1. A maximum of 2 images for each competition can be entered but only the top 2 of each will be included in the ladder scoring.
 Points will be awarded (maximum 20) for each print or digital image entered.
 In addition, the best image of each round in each category (in the opinion of the judge) will be awarded a star.

-2. The points gained by each competitor in each Round will then be added together and the winners will be the entrants with the highest totals at the end of the fourth Round.
+2. The points gained by each competitor in each round will then be added together and the winner will be the entrant with the highest total at the end of the fourth Round.
 In the event of a tie, the member with the largest number of stars will be declared the winner.

 3. No print or digital projected image can be entered if it has been entered in any previous Ladder Competition in any medium either in the current season or any previous season.
 For the purposes of this rule, a monochrome version of a colour image counts as the same image.